hhchen1105/mini-ml/README.md

     reg = LinearRegression().fit(X, y)
     ```

-2. Good design demands good compromises
+2. Good design demands reasonable compromises

-  We may ignore infrequently used parameters in the methods.
+  - We remove infrequently used parameters in the methods.
 For example, the constructor of scikit-learn's linear regression (sklearn.linear_model.LinearRegression) includes parameters `copy_X` (bool), `n_jobs` (int), and `positive` (bool), representing whether copying input feature or not, the number of jobs to use for the computation, and whether forcing the coefficients to be positive, respectively.
 We ignore these parameters in our implementation.

 ## Similar projects